LukeyReyno/zendesk-coding-challenge/README.md

 * pip install coverage

 ## Notes
-* Switched from Email and Token requests to OAUTH token for better security
+* Switched from Email and Token requests to OAUTH token with ['read'] scope for better security
 * Organized project into different folders